 .write(…) methods.
 Unfortunately leaving the task of mounting a server to the User (and thus, the Finder) has a few problems.

-The main hurdle is that the Finder doesn't mound servers consistantly.
+The main hurdle is that the Finder doesn’t mound servers consistently.
 Behind the scenes directories are created at

 /Volumes and the shares mounted to them.
 While they show up as expected to the user they don’t behave deterministically as far as UNIX paths are concerned.
 A network share I was testing left behind dozens of hidden folders with no good way to determine where the drive was actually mounted.

-There are a few ways of programatically mounting a network share.
+There are a few ways of programmatically mounting a network share.

-The eaiest option to mount a network share is to spin up an
+The easiest option to mount a network share is to spin up an

 AppleScript object and run